IoT Solution Providers in Singapore (2026)

-Industrial IoT, smart-building, and connectivity vendors with verified Singapore presence — ranked by enterprise client reviews and IMDA programme alignment.
+Industrial IoT, smart-building, and connectivity vendors with verified Singapore presence and IMDA programme alignment.

 Singapore's IoT market is shaped by the Smart Nation initiative, IMDA's IoT grant programmes, and a concentrated set of use cases: smart buildings, smart manufacturing (Industry 4.0), logistics tracking, and public-sector smart-city deployments.
 The vendor field ranges from full-stack platform providers to niche sensor integrators.